in

 The average range to build a custom patio enclosure is around US$ 8,000 to US$ 15,000 and may go as high as US$ 35,000 if installing electricity or adding custom features to the room.

-The cost will depend on these following factors:
+The cost will depend on the following factors:

 Size or the square footage of the patio

-The major cost factor to be considered in enclosing a patio is the size of the patio space to be enclosed.
-Smaller patio space will be much affordable to enclose than a larger square footage due to the materials needed to install the enclosure and the length of time in building the enclosure.
+The major cost factor to be considered in enclosing a space is the size of the layout to be enclosed.
+Smaller patio spaces will be much more affordable to enclose than larger square footage areas due to the materials needed to install the enclosure and the length of time in building the enclosure.

 Type of enclosure to be used

-The choice of enclosure to be utilized proves to be another factor that determines the cost of enclosing a patio.
+The choice of enclosure to be utilized is another factor determining the cost of enclosing a patio.
 The most popular and common choice is installing a conventional roof enclosure.

 Windows

-Enclosed patio with windows When enclosing a patio, installing a double-glazed window especially if you are living in a cold climate or an area where you experience heavy winds provides a better insulation; but usually will be more expensive.
+When enclosing a patio, installing a double-glazed window especially if you are living in a cold climate or an area where you experience heavy winds, provides a better insulation; but it usually will be more expensive.

 Design and Décor